Mayssa Karaa

-Mayssa Karaa, also known professionally as Mayssa (born in Beirut, Lebanon), is a Lebanese American singer-songwriter currently based in Los Angeles, California.
+Mayssa Karaa, also known professionally as Mayssa (born 1989; Arabic: مايسا قرعة), is a Lebanese American singer-songwriter currently based in Los Angeles, California.
 She was the featured vocalist on the Arabic version of "White Rabbit" on the American Hustle soundtrack. which was nominated to the Grammy Awards as "Best Compilation Soundtrack" for Visual Media in 2015.

 Her song "Hayati" produced by Oscar-winner AR Rahman hit No. 1 on Apple music India while being featured on the soundtrack of the Indian film Chekka Chivantha Vaanam (directed by Mani Ratnam).

 She launched her first single, "Call Me a Stranger", and music video from her full-length English solo debut, Simple Cure, in June 2019.

 Early life

 Mayssa Karaa was born in Beirut, Lebanon during a time of civil unrest in 1989, she is the daughter of Andre Karaa, a civil engineer and Najwa Karaa, who works with numerous charitable organizations to help people in need.
 Mayssa has a younger sister named Rayya.

 Mayssa began singing at the age of seven.
 She attended the French Jesuit Catholic school "College Notre Dame do Jamhour".
 It was here that her love of performing blossomed when her choir director selected her out of 100 voices to solo at the year-end concert.
 Karaa went on to attend the Conservatory of Beirut, studying vocal performance, piano, and music theory.
 During this time, she also performed across Beirut, singing at events for non-profit charities, including Lions Club, UNESCO, the Red Cross and The Lebanese School of the Blind and Deaf.